-Price shown includes GST and free delivery Australia wide.
+Sale price, includes GST and freight Australia wide.
+Limited stock available.

 The Marine Internet Access Kit has been put together to make getting fast and reliable internet onboard your boat a reality.
 The kit includes everything you need to get going without the hassle of needing to choose antennas, cables, mounting brackets or even configuring the modem.

 All the hardware has been chosen because it suits the marine environment and is designed to provide you the best connectivity possible.
 All you need to do is install the nano SIM card for your chosen internet provider.

 PicoSense recommends the use of Telstra in the marine environment as they have exceptional coverage around the Australian coastline and are provisioned to utilise the 4GX network (700Mhz) which provides the best range from a land based tower.
 Telstra 4GX coverage maps available.
 Installation of the SIM card is as easy as placing the SIM card on a tray and sliding it into the modem.
 No further configuration of the modem should be required.

 Marine Internet Kit Benefits:

 - Allows you to share your internet connection with multiple devices without the need for turning on your phones “Hot spot” and using excess battery power

 - Supports up to 2 nano SIM cards to allow redundancy or when cruising you can easily add a local SIM provider